Leeds railway station: Future

-Leeds City railway station is the third-busiest railway station outside London in England; being a very busy railway station, expansion is needed.
-Passenger numbers at Leeds are expected to surge by 63% by 2029, meaning further expansion is necessary.
+Leeds station is the second-busiest outside London in the United Kingdom, and passenger numbers are expected to increase by 63% between 2014 and 2029, meaning further expansion is necessary.
+Future expansion involved linking the station to the proposed High Speed 2 network; however, the northern leg of was cancelled in 2021.

-Future Remodelling
+Future remodelling

-In October 2017, it was proposed that the station could be remodelled for the proposed HS2 scheme.
-The proposal includes new platforms on the northside of Leeds as well as HS2 services running into the existing east–west platforms as well as the proposed terminal platforms allowing links to proposed 'Northern Powerhouse Rail'.
+In October 2017, it was proposed that the station could be remodelled for the HS2 scheme.
+It included new platforms on the north side of Leeds, with HS2 services running into the existing east–west platforms, and new terminal platforms allowing links to 'Northern Powerhouse Rail'.
 In November 2017, details were released about how the station might look.